Low Sodium Chorizo Green Apple Stuffing

 I am including the recipe for my low sodium Chorizo sausage.
 If you have a sausage maker, I recommend you also try to locate a low sodium skin option.
 I usually just make up patties that can be grilled up for breakfast, lunch, or dinner.
 I like make breakfast sandwiches on the weekends and have a low sodium Bloody Mary with them.
 Find the lowest sodium ground pork as the base.

-Low Sodium Chorizo Sausage
+The Recipe For Low Sodium Chorizo Sausage

 - 1 lb Low sodium ground pork